Type above and press Enter to search. Press Esc to cancel.

 Total Wine & More did just that a while back.
 The beverage retailer sent a last-minute gift guide that had gift recommendations based on top-selling wines, award-winning spirits, and beverage accessories.

-And if all else fails, market your gift cards.
-They’re the perfect option for customers who are in a rush and are unsure of what to buy.
+And if all else fails, a gift card is the perfect solution.
+Stores like Blue Bird Mercantile offer gift cards that are an excellent option for customers who are in a rush and are unsure of what to buy.
+They’re the ultimate stress-free gift.

 7. Include bundles